 What Happens in the Brain When Anxiety Hits

-However, because of that incident I have become more conscious about myself.
-I have gained a wild curiosity on how anxiety affects me and what happens inside of me when anxiety hits.
-I have done my part of researching about anxiety and how it affects the brain; and so, I share to you what I have gathered.
+However, because of that incident, I have become more conscious about myself.
+I have gained a wild curiosity about how anxiety affects me and what happens inside of me when anxiety hits.
+I have done my part of researching anxiety and how it affects the brain, and so, I share with you what I have gathered.

 Generally, anxiety is a normal response to any stressor.
-It helps us deal with difficult situations making us more alert and focused, more ready for action and more likely to be motivated to solve problems.
+It helps us deal with stressful situations making us more alert and focused, more ready for action, and more likely to be motivated to solve problems.
 However, this anxiety can be detrimental when such experience becomes excessive.
 When that happens, it may fall under the classification of an anxiety disorder.